 Other topics can include seminars or conferences you’re attending; interviews you’ve had; advice pertinent to your industry; a great book you’re reading; a happy landing; even a good quote or two; and, of course, a reminder you’re looking for a job.
 Just keep it professional and refrain from negativity.

 5. Connect with other LinkedIn members.
 No two LinkedIn members are alike; some prefer to keep their network intimate by connecting with people they know and trust, while others will connect with anyone who’s willing.
 My suggestion is to have a strategy and be faithful to it.
 Connect with those who you can help and who can help you—a lot like personal networking.

 Expand your horizon.
 Include people in your occupation, industry, and various levels of employment.
 There are like-minded people in different industries, so don’t be afraid to invite them to your network.
 Who knows, maybe opportunities will arise from the most unlikely people.

-Read part two of this article coming up in a few days.
+Read part two of this article.
 In it I’ll discuss five other components necessary for your LinkedIn plan.
 You need a plan to be successful on LinkedIn.

 If you enjoyed this post, please share it!